Ma'alot Learning Platform & Exceptional Student Services Department

 A: Yes, all students will have an assigned class section.
 They will be full members of the class community.
 They will participate in tefillah, gym, art and all specials with their class.
 Additionally, they will participate in all class-wide celebrations.
 All MLP students will be part of their general classroom for at least one academic class.

-Mrs. Stubbs has more than 10 years of experience working with children from diverse learning backgrounds.
+Amanda Walker has more than 10 years of experience working with children from diverse learning backgrounds.
 She is a certified special education teacher, holds a master's degree in education and community renewal, and is pursuing a PhD in educational leadership with an emphasis in special education.